I

 Embracing truth and humility

 In a culture where truth is increasingly contested, we care deeply about what is true, biblical and Christlike.
-But at the same time we want to be humble about our limited capacity to fully grasp all truth this side of new creation.
-We therefore welcome nuance as we engage with the complexities of injustice.
+At the same time, we want to be humble about our limited capacity to fully grasp all truth this side of new creation.
+Therefore, we welcome nuance as we engage with the complexities of injustice.
 We want to seek out challenge and make space for disagreement and dialogue.
 We always assume that we have more to learn and seek to understand before trying to be understood.